cpressey/LCF-style-ND/README.md

 - - - -

-This article shows a (perhaps unorthodox) development of a simple LCF-style theorem prover for propositional logic in a Natural Deduction system.
+This article presents a (perhaps unorthodox) development of a simple LCF-style theorem prover for propositional logic in a Natural Deduction system.